 A study of the chemical properties of the major groups of elements, equilibrium theory, thermodynamics, electrochemistry, and other selected topics.
-Prerequisites: A grade of "C" or better in [(CHM150 or CHM151) and CHM151LL], or CHM150AA, or CHM151AA.
-Completion of prerequisites within the last two years recommended.
-Course Note: Completion of CHM152LL required to meet the Natural Science requirement.
+Prerequisites: A grade of C or better in [(CHM150 or CHM151) and CHM151LL], or CHM150AA, or CHM151AA, or permission of the Instructor, or Department or Division Chair.
+Course Note: Completion of prerequisites within the last two years recommended.
+Completion of CHM152LL required to meet the Natural Science requirement.
 Student may receive credit for only one of the following: CHM152 and CHM152LL, or CHM152AA.